shayanghad0/Candles-Stick-Bot/bots/Engulfing/readme.md

 - Fixed lot size per trade
 - No multiple positions on same symbol
 - 50% TP notification for partial profit awareness
-- All trades logged with entry/exit prices and PnL
+- All trades logged with entry/exit prices and PnL.